bgroveben/DjangoPlay2Learn/README.md

 (10%) Leaderboards show all the scores.

+- Scores are logged when the user clicks 'Play Again' or 'Change Settings'.
 - AnonymousUser(s) have their scores added to the leaderboard.
 - If you want to cheat at the anagrams game, open the dev tools console.[^1]
 - If you want to cheat at the math game, use a calculator.